vphantom/chrome-twitter-memory/README.md

 Timeline refresh and memory for Twitter

-* Every 2 seconds (after an initial 10), checks for Twitter's "View XX new tweets" button and clicks it whenever it appears.
+* After an initial 10 seconds, automatically clicks Twitter's "View XX new tweets" button whenever it would appear.

 * When loading new tweets, the currently lowest tweet fully into view is kept into view, thus minimizing scrolling so you can continue reading where you left off.